MythicForge/winc-transfer/README.md

 # WINC — Direct-Cable PC Data Crossing

+**Version 0.4.0**

-Move files and browser data from an **old Windows PC** to a **new one** over a single Thunderbolt / USB4 cable.
-No cloud, no accounts, no router — the data crosses the wire directly.
+Move files and browser data from an **old Windows PC** to a **new one** over a single Thunderbolt / USB4 cable — or any Wi-Fi / Ethernet network.
+No cloud, no accounts — the data crosses the wire directly, **end-to-end encrypted**.

 Built with **Tauri v2** (Rust core + a React/TypeScript UI).